pkulak/filtile/README.md

 # Filtile

 This is a layout manager for the [River](https://github.com/riverwm/river) window manager.
-It's (nearly) a drop-in replacement for `rivertile`, but with a few things added and configuration per tag/output.
+It's a drop-in replacement for `rivertile`, but with a few things added and configuration per tag/output.

+## Getting Started

+After you install, you can simply replace all instances of `rivertile` with `filtile` in your config to keep everything the same (but switch to per-tag configuration).
+If you want more than that, keep reading.

 ## Usage